WGLab/Workshop_Annotation/README.md

 Both the lectures and hands-on exercises will be taught via video conference online.
 To ensure the cross-platform compatibility, we will only use tools that are developed in Perl and Python.
 As most users are using either Windows or MacOS in your personal computers, below we describe the preferred means to prepare computing environment using Conda.

 ## Windows
+For some users, Conda is not strictly required if you are already familiar with running command-line driven software tools in Windows via WSL or PowerShell and have Perl/Python pre-installed in your Windows computer.
+So if you are among this group of users, you can skip this step and go directly to the exercises.

-The suggested way to perform the hands-on exercises is to install [Anaconda](https://www.anaconda.com/products/individual), which is an open source, flexible solution that provides the utilities to build, distribute, install, update, and manage software in a cross-platform manner.
+For other users, the suggested way to perform the hands-on exercises is to install [Anaconda](https://www.anaconda.com/products/individual), which is an open source, flexible solution that provides the utilities to build, distribute, install, update, and manage software in a cross-platform manner.
 Note that the Windows versions of several widely graphical user interface (GUI) packages, including Jupyter Notebook and Spyder, are already included within Anaconda by default; additionally, Rstudio can be also installed by one-click installation within Anaconda Navigator.

-Once you go to the website, click "Download" button (see image below), and then install in your Windows computer by accpeting all default options.
+Once you go to the website, click "Download" button (see image below), and then install in your Windows computer by accepting all default options.

 ![Anaconda Installation](img/anaconda.png)

-Once installation is successful, you can launch the Anaconda Navigator, and see the interface below.
+Once installation is successful, you can click the lower left "Start" button in Windows, then go to "Anaconda3" menu, then launch the "Anaconda Navigator".
+You will see the interface below.

 ![Anaconda Navigator](img/navigator.png)

-Of course, for some users, Conda is not strictly required if you are already familiar with running command-line driven software tools in Windows via WSL or PowerShell and has Perl/Python pre-installed in your Windows computer.
-So if you are among this group of users, you can skip this step and go directly to the exercises itself.

 ## MacOS
 Since MacOS has built-in terminal and Linux-like enrivonment for executing command-line software tools, in general you do not need any specific set up.
-However, you may want to install [Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html).
+However, you may want to install [Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html) to help manage dependencies and the computing environment.

 # Installation of software tools and data sets

 ## Install Perl

+If you are using Mac, not that Perl is already included as part of the MacOS.
+You can open a terminal window, and type `perl -v` to double check this.
+So you can skip this section.

-Click "CMD.ext prompt" or "Powershell prompt", and you will see a terminal that has "(base) C:\Users\Kai Wang>" as the prompt.
+If you are using Windows, note that Perl interpreter is not installed by default in most Windows computers.
+The annotation software (ANNOVAR) that we will use in this exercise is written in Perl, so we need to install an interpreter.
+This is where Conda can become very convenient.
+Within the Anaconda Navigator, click "Powershell prompt", and you will see a terminal that has "(base) C:\Users\Kai Wang>" as the prompt.

-By default, we will start in a `base` environment.
-For this course, we will create an environment called "annotation" to use for the variants annotation and phenotype analysis.
+By default, we start in a `base` environment within the Windows Powershell.
+For the exercise on variants annotation, we will create an environment called `annotation` to use for the variants annotation and phenotype analysis.

 ```
 (base) C:\Users\Kai Wang>conda create --name annotation